Ty France Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Astros pitching staff ranks fourth in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks third in the league.

-- The Astros have a 3.20 team ERA that ranks second across all MLB pitching staffs.
+- The Astros' 3.23 team ERA ranks second among all MLB pitching staffs.

-- The Astros surrender the eighth-fewest home runs in baseball (31 total, one per game).
+- Astros pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.

-- Javier gets the start for the Astros, his seventh of the season.
-He is 2-1 with a 3.48 ERA and 35 strikeouts through 33 2/3 innings pitched.
+- J.P.
+France starts for the first time this season for the Astros.

 © 2023 Data Skrive.
 All rights reserved.